 Communicating With Your Guests

 Whether your crowd is students, external visitors, or any mix thereof, planners must communicate event expectations in advance.
 This includes PPE requirements for your space, any health screenings you plan to have in place, timed entry procedures (if any), and any new event protocols.
-Example templates to get started on your communications coming soon.

 At your event, it’s important to post signage to indicate event flow, PPE requirements, and social distancing reminders.
 Planners can use signage and templates available on the Tech Moving Forward website.